ganeshhubale/swag-lab-ui-tests/README.md

+### Automation using Cypress automation framework

 - This project has automated test scenarios for website - https://www.saucedemo.com/
 - Used Cypress automation framework with TypeScript programming language for automation

 #### Steps to install project and run tests locally